arielherself/espresso/README.raw.md

 <strong>Peter Nicklin</strong>, Naivasha, Kenya

 They all gave the correct answers of <em>the Reverend Collins, The Moon and Sixpence, Watts, Henley-on-Thames</em> and<em> Kenneth Starr. </em>The theme is famous drummers: <em>Phil Collins, Keith Moon, Charlie Watts, Don Henley </em>and<em> Ringo Starr. </em>

+## China reopens to the world

+For nearly three years, China isolated itself to stop the spread of covid-19.
+The number of international flights tumbled, visas were denied, and those who did manage to enter the country faced onerous quarantines.
+But the raging spread of covid across China has now rendered these restrictions pointless.
+They were, mostly, [dismantled](https://www.economist.com/leaders/2023/01/05/how-chinas-reopening-will-disrupt-the-world-economy) on Sunday.

+That will allow many Chinese to take their first overseas trip in years.
+Tourist hotspots in South-East Asia, starved of Chinese cash, will celebrate.
+Foreign executives will also be keen to visit their firms’ factories in China (although tourist visas for foreigners remain unavailable).
+And as China’s economy recovers, demand for foreign commodities will probably surge.

+But the [years of isolation](https://www.economist.com/china/2022/12/06/china-is-dismantling-its-zero-covid-machine) have left deep scars.
+Investors have grown wearier of China and more open to moving supply chains elsewhere.
+And distrust between China and the West has festered.
+China recently refused offers of more effective covid vaccines from America and the EU, even as its death toll mounts.

+## Problems mount for Vladimir Putin

+At midnight on Saturday, Russia’s purported temporary ceasefire in Ukraine, marking Orthodox Christmas, ended.
+In truth, the fighting never stopped.
+Vladimir Putin ordered the unilateral truce at the behest of Patriarch Kirill, head of the Russian Orthodox Church and [fierce supporter of the president](https://www.economist.com/europe/2022/03/21/russias-orthodox-church-paints-the-conflict-in-ukraine-as-a-holy-war).
+Mr Putin needs to keep his allies close amid his faltering invasion.
+The latest setback—a deadly [strike](https://www.economist.com/europe/2023/01/04/a-russian-warlords-savagery-is-sending-a-loud-message-to-moscow) on a Russian barracks in the Donetsk region that killed at least 89 soldiers—has brought more public criticism of Russia’s generals.
+And shadowy figures such as [Yevgeny Prigozhin](https://www.economist.com/the-economist-explains/2022/09/29/who-is-yevgeny-prigozhin-the-man-behind-the-wagner-group), the head of Wagner Group, a private militia, are gaining more influence on the battlefield as a result.

+For now, Mr Prigozhin remains under Mr Putin’s thumb.
+But doubts about the president’s military acumen persist.
+Moreover, Ukraine insists that Russia will shortly launch another mobilisation in preparation for a large offensive.
+The first recruitment drive incited [widespread protests](https://www.economist.com/graphic-detail/2022/09/29/protests-erupt-across-russia) in Russia in September.
+Repeating the move would chip away further at the president’s authority.

+## Benin’s brittle democracy

+The people of Benin have had much to celebrate lately.
+Many of their centuries-old bronze sculptures, which were looted by the British in 1897, are being returned.
+But that will not assuage the worries of many Beninois—who vote in parliamentary elections on Sunday—about [growing cracks](https://www.economist.com/middle-east-and-africa/2021/04/08/benins-democratic-beacon-dims) in their achievement of helping to lead Africa’s wave of democratisation in the 1990s.

+The last such election in 2019 was a sham: no opposition parties were on the ballot, leading to a woefully low turnout and days of violent protests.
+This time the Constitutional Court has allowed three such parties to run, though prominent opponents of Patrice Talon, the president since 2016, are still in jail on trumped-up charges.
+Mr Talon, who won re-election in a flawed presidential poll in 2021, promised at the time not to unconstitutionally seek a third term.
+But many Beninois will have noted his more recent assertions that authoritarian measures are necessary, and that democratic freedoms “flirt with anarchy”.

+## South Africa’s new cricket league

+Ever since the wildly successful Indian Premier League was launched in 2008, other cricketing nations have rushed to get their own tournament in the fast-paced [Twenty20](https://www.economist.com/graphic-detail/2021/10/20/cricket-looks-set-to-become-a-global-game) (T20) format.
+In 2018 South Africa inaugurated its Mzansi Super League, but the tournament folded when the pandemic forced the crowds away.
+With covid-19 in abeyance, the country has decided that if you can’t beat [India](https://www.economist.com/culture/2022/10/13/india-ought-to-win-crickets-twenty20-world-cup-but-probably-wont), you may as well join it.

+And so on Tuesday, South Africa will launch SA20, a successor to the Super League with one big difference: all six teams are owned by IPL franchises, rather than private investors.
+South Africa hopes to draw on the Indian experience of running a lucrative league.
+But SA20 will have other competitors: the established T20 Big Bash League, ongoing in Australia, and another new league soon to begin in the United Arab Emirates.
+Whether fans crave yet more whirlwind cricket remains to be seen.

 ----------